davstromb/frege/README.md

 ### How to
 Run `mvn compile` in the root directory in order to compile your Frege files (.fr) to .java and .class.
 The source files are placed in `target/generated-sources/frege/` and all compiled java classes ends up in `target/classes/`.

+In order to run and compile the application, simply run `run.sh`.

 ### References

   - [The Frege Project](http://frege-lang.org)